Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Instant solutions to pest problems can be harmful to the environment, pets, wild birds, fish (when the run off goes downstream) and beneficial insects (ladybugs, honey bees).

 Mix 1 to 2 tablespoons of Dr. Bronner's liquid peppermint castile soap in 1 quart of water.
 Fill a spray bottle and use on your outdoor plants.
-Will not harm plants.
-Dr. Bronner's liquid peppermint castile soap can be purchased in health food stores.

 If you don't want birds in your garden, especially if you have fruit trees, CDs can provide a bright flash that many birds avoid.
 Using CDs to keep birds out of your garden is a common and effective practice.